cybernhat/TrainerJoeys/README.md

    ```bash
    flask run
    ```

-7. The React frontend has no styling applied.
-Copy the __.css__ files from your Authenticate Me project into the corresponding locations in the __react-vite__ folder to give your project a unique look.

 8. To run the React frontend in development, `cd` into the __react-vite__ directory and run `npm i` to install dependencies.
 Next, run `npm run build`